Which careers have graduate trainee management jobs?

-Find a management career in the public sector
+Trainee management jobs option three: the public sector

 There are plenty of management opportunities for graduates who want to work for the public good – though competition can be fierce.
-Options include the NHS, civil service, local government and the armed forces The NHS runs a management scheme to prepare graduates to work as a health service manager in finance, health informatics, HR or general management.
-The National Graduate Development Programme (NGDP) and the Civil Service Fast Track Scheme are also intended for graduates who want work in national and local government.
-Both schemes require a degree in any discipline.
+Options include the NHS, the Civil Service, local government and the armed forces.
+For example, the NHS runs a range of management graduate schemes.
+The National Graduate Development Programme (NGDP) and the Civil Service Fast Stream are also intended for graduates who want work in national or local government.
+With some exceptions, the NHS, the Civil Service and the NGDP accept applicants from all degree disciplines.

 Graduates interested in the military can apply to join the Army, Royal Navy or Royal Air Force at officer level – the management role of the military world.